andreshungbz/simple-task-manager/README.md

 3. Copy the `.env.example` file to a new `.env` file to use the default credentials.

 > [!WARNING]
 > The provided `.env` file is for development purposes only.
-In a production environmet, please set different credentials.
+In a production environment, please set different credentials.

 ```
 cp .env.example .env